You built the invoice. Line items and total look right. Now it sits in drafts while you stare at a blank email.

 This step stalls more freelancers than it should.
 Not because it's hard, but because it's rarely spelled out anywhere.
 The PDF gets polished; the email that carries it gets treated like packaging.

 Send the invoice as soon as the work is delivered or the agreed milestone is complete.
 The longer you wait, the less urgent it feels on the client's end.
+For detailed timing rules by billing model (project, hourly, milestone, retainer, corporate), see When to Send an Invoice as a Freelancer.

 A vague subject line, a rambling body, or the wrong recipient can delay payment even when the numbers on the invoice are correct.
 Here's how to send it so it lands in the right inbox, gets opened, and moves toward paid.